QARSEN-QC/qarsen_lite/README.md

 Quantum Algorithms for Real Space simulation of Electrons and Nuclei

-This repo contains algorithm demos which uses [pyQuEST](https://github.com/rrmeister/pyQuEST) for quantum simulations of particles in real-space grids.
+This repo contains algorithm demos which uses [pyQuEST](https://github.com/rrmeister/pyQuEST) for quantum simulation of particles in real-space grids.
 It contains the essential elements which went into the numerical simulations reported in [this work](https://arxiv.org/abs/2202.05864).

 ## Requirements
 - pyQuEST